 I found a grand total of four articles on the internet that talk direct shit about “Hamilton: An American Musical.”
 Well, five if you count this one.
 This is not entirely surprising: Lin-Manuel Miranda’s Broadway hit has been so positively received, and so fanatically charged (the Obamas love this musical) that it is almost impossible to find a negative opinion that hasn’t already been said, or one that isn’t found solely within the depths of Tumblr discourse.

 It would be largely inaccurate to suggest that this writer hates “Hamilton.”
 Miranda has provided a new platform for actors of color to appear on the Broadway stage (and since September, on the PrivateBank Theater stage), and to win awards in categories that are usually dominated by white people.
 It’s fantastic, the critics say!
 It’s revolutionary!

-If you don’t know American history intensively, like most United States citizens, or if you haven’t listened to “Hamilton’s” two-hour long soundtrack, the musical is about the life of Alexander Hamilton, a white immigrant from a colony in the West Indies.
+If you don’t know American history intensively, like most United States citizens, or if you haven’t listened to the two-hour soundtrack of “Hamilton,” the musical is about the life of Alexander Hamilton, a white immigrant from a colony in the West Indies.
 Miranda actually read all of Hamilton scholar Ron Chernow’s biography of the founding father and was inspired to write the “historically accurate” stage show (more on this later).
-It tells of Hamilton’s triumphs and downfalls, finally ending with his death at the hands of one of his closest friends, colleague, and fellow founding father, Aaron Burr.
+It tells of Hamilton’s triumphs and downfalls, finally ending with his death at the hands of his friend, colleague, and fellow founding father, Aaron Burr.